Tan and white, fawn, tricolored, brindle, multicolored, black, brown

 Male vs Female

 Boxset males and females are similar in personality, so this is a matter of personal choice.
-Although some swear males are easier to train, others say females are easier to handle.
-If you’re concerned about possible territory marking, a female may be a better choice.
+Although some swear male Boxer & Basset Hound Mixes are easier to train, others say females are easier to handle.
+If you’re concerned about possible territory marking, a female Boxer & Basset Hound Mix may be a better choice.
 Otherwise, both male and female Boxsets make excellent companions.

 Boxsets are happy hybrids that enjoy human companionship, with a proud loyalty that makes them perfect for families.
 These dogs have the energy to keep up with kids while also having a mild and calm temperament indoors.
 Stubbornness and some unwillingness to listen can be a potential issue, but some tasty treats and a little patience will go a long way.
 If you’re looking for a totally unique designer dog breed, the Boxer-Basset Hound mix will exceed your expectations.